Skip to content

 Export Buttons

-Both buttons open a dialog to select a directory to store the results data.
+Both buttons open a dialog to select a directory where the results will be saved.

 • Save to Folder: